magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 move the mouse cursor over the `Calculate` button nothing happens and nothing happens even if you click it.

-Take a look at the `shopping.html` file which is under the `resources/public` directory of the `modern-cljs` main directory.
+Take a look at the `shopping.html` file which is under the `html` directory of the `modern-cljs` main directory.

 ```html
 <!doctype html>